-- McMahon, S. (2015) Immigration and Citizenship in an Enlarged European Union: The political dynamics of intra-EU mobility.
+- McMahon, Simon (2015) Immigration and Citizenship in an Enlarged European Union: The political dynamics of intra-EU mobility.
 Basingstoke: Palgrave Macmillan

-- Talani, L.S., and McMahon, S. (eds.)
+- Talani, Leila Simona; McMahon, Simon. (eds.)
 (2015) The Handbook of the International Political Economy of Migration.
 Cheltenham: Edward Elgar Publishing

-- Talani, L.S., and McMahon, S. (2015) ‘Regional Integration and Migration: the case of the European Union’. in The Handbook of the International Political Economy of Migration. ed. by Talani, L.S., and McMahon, S. Cheltenham: Edward Elgar Publishing
+- McMahon, Simon.
+(2015) ‘Regional Integration and Migration: the case of the European Union’. in The Handbook of the International Political Economy of Migration. ed. by Talani, L.S., and McMahon, S. Cheltenham: Edward Elgar Publishing

-- McMahon, S. (2012) ‘North African migration and Europe’s contextual Mediterranean border in light of the Lampedusa migrant crisis of 2011’.
+- McMahon, Simon.
+(2012) ‘North African migration and Europe’s contextual Mediterranean border in light of the Lampedusa migrant crisis of 2011’.
 (European University Institute Working Paper Series).

-- McMahon, S. (2012) ‘Assessing the impact of European Union citizenship: the status and rights of Romanian nationals in Italy’.
+- McMahon, Simon.
+(2012) ‘Assessing the impact of European Union citizenship: the status and rights of Romanian nationals in Italy’.
 Journal of Contemporary European Studies 20 (2), 199-214.

-- Migrants and the Media: The representation of migrant voices and experiences in Britain’s pre-election debate.
-Immigration and its implications have long been among the most significant concerns of the British public, dominated the agendas of political parties and covered the pages of the print media.
-Since the 2010 general election a number of organisations have aimed for a more balanced public debate on immigration in the UK by enabling migrant communities to participate in the media.
-This project assesses the engagement and representation of these migrant voices within the 2015 general election debate, tracking and analysing its evolution from 1st January to 15th May 2015.
+- Migrants and the media: examining migrant voices in Britain’s political debate: Immigration and its implications have long been among the most significant concerns of the British public, dominated the agendas of political parties and covered the pages of the print media.
+This project explored the engagement and representation of these migrant voices within the 2015 pre-election debate, asking how the voices and experiences of migrants were represented in media reporting and whether migrants themselves were able to have a say.